-This work is organized as follows.
+This remainder of this work is organized as follows.
 Sec.
-II defines the spectral function of interest in the O(3)-model, outlines the reconstruction approach, and suggests a strategy for extrapolating the smearing width to zero.
+II defines the spectral density of interest in the O(3) model, outlines the reconstruction approach, and suggests a strategy for extrapolating the smearing width to zero.
 Sec.
-III discusses the influence of the finite torus on which the simulations are performed while Sec.
+III examines the influence of the finite torus on which the simulations are performed while Sec.
 IV defines the lattice regularization and discusses the continuum limit.
 Sec.
 V presents numerical results and Sec.
 VI concludes.